stark-AI-ML/DSA_REVISION/README.md

 ## 🤝 Contributions

 Feel free to add new problems or optimize existing ones.
 Follow naming conventions and include complexity notes.

+**Rules for contributions**

+- Always update README.md of folder you pushed commit your code into.
+- Write the Time & Space complexity and provide proper refrence.
+- Always provide link of the Question if solving one